trickstercache/trickster/docs/postgres.md

 uncached as well.
 Transactions, DML, `SHOW`, `EXPLAIN`, and harmless settings such as `statement_timeout` and `application_name` do not end caching.

+PostgreSQL never announces `extra_float_digits` or `bytea_output`, and a role or database default can change them.
+With an authenticator, Trickster reads the session's effective values once at origin login, makes them part of the session identity, and returns to them on `RESET`.
+When the client's own login is relayed, Trickster cannot ask, so it only knows a value the client set itself.

-Results whose bucket column cannot be read safely, for example under a non-ISO `DateStyle`, are cached as objects instead.
+Results whose bucket column cannot be read safely are cached as objects
+instead: under a non-ISO `DateStyle`, and for a `float8` epoch bucket (`$__unixEpochGroup`, or the `date_part('epoch', ...)` form) whenever `extra_float_digits` is negative or unknown, since PostgreSQL may then render `1788998400` as `2e+09`.
+In relay-authentication mode such a panel needs the client to `SET extra_float_digits` (0 or higher) to use the delta cache.

 ## Failure behavior